-- d.
-Home Address is the confirmed address (before allocation procedures begin) where the child and parent, or person with parental responsibility, normally live.
-The Local Authority will use the address of the parent who is in receipt of Child Benefit for this.
-If parents are separated and the child spends time at each parent's address, the address which receives child benefit will normally be used, but the Authority reserves the right to request other proofs as fit the individual circumstances.
-It may be necessary for the Authority to carry out checks to confirm that addresses given are genuine.
-Parents may, therefore, be asked to produce documentary evidence of their child's home address, e.g. Council Tax or utility bills. - e.
+- e.
+Home address is considered to be the address where the child normally lives.
+Applicants should not state a childminder's or other relative's address.
+It may be necessary to carry out checks to confirm addresses given are genuine and parents may therefore be asked to provide documentary evidence of their child's home address. - f.
 Sibling is defined in these arrangements as full, half or step-brothers and sisters, adopted and foster brothers and sisters who are living at the same address and are part of the same family unit.
-This does not include cousins or other family relationships. - f.
+This does not include cousins or other family relationships. - g.
 A waiting list for children who have not been offered a place will be kept and will be ranked according to the Admission Criteria.
 The waiting list does not consider the date the application was received or the length of time a child's name has been on the waiting list.
 This means that a child's position on the list may change if another applicant is refused a place and their child has higher priority in the admissions criteria.
-The waiting list will be retained until at least the end of December of the relevant year of the admissions process. - g.
+The waiting list will be retained until at least the end of December of the relevant year of the admissions process.

+- h.
 For 'In Year' applications received outside the normal admissions round, if places are available they will be offered to those who apply.
 If there are places available but more applicants than places then the published oversubscription criteria for the relevant year group will be applied.
-A waiting list for those who have not been offered a place will be kept until the end of the relevant academic term. - h.
+A waiting list for those who have not been offered a place will be kept until the end of the relevant academic term. - i.
 If an application for admission has been turned down by the Governing Body, parents can appeal to an Independent Appeals Panel.
 Parents must be allowed at least twenty school days from the date of notification that their application was unsuccessful to submit that appeal.
-Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors.

-- i.
-The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application. - j.
+Parents must give reasons for appealing in writing and the decision of the Appeals Panel is binding on the Governors. - j.
+The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to the application. - k.
 It is the duty of governors to comply with regulations on class size limits at Foundation Stage and Key Stage One.
 The Governing Body may exceed the regulations for twins and children from multiple births where one of the children is the 30th child admitted.
-This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance. - k.
-If a child is a "summer born child", parents can request that the date their child is admitted to school is deferred to later in the school year.
+This also applies to in-year applicants who are looked after/previously looked after, children of UK service personnel or children who move into the area for whom there is no other school available within a reasonable distance. - I. Parents of children who are offered a place at the school before they are of compulsory school age can defer their child's entry until later in the school year or until their child reaches compulsory school age in that school year.

+Parents can make a request to the Headteacher that the date their child is admitted to school is deferred to later in the school year.
 However, an application must be made for a place for the relevant September intake and the child has to start school before the end of that school year.